Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Introduction

-Thirdly, in the numerical implementation, the convergence issue on the iteration of time-consistent equilibrium policies might cause a trouble as the policy improvement result no longer holds.
+Second, in the numerical implementation, the convergence issue on the iteration of time-consistent equilibrium policies might cause a trouble as the policy improvement result no longer holds.
 In general, it might be a challenge to show that the proposed iteration attains a contraction mapping for the fixed point.
-Again, by the merit of our analytical characterization of the equilibrium in the outer problem, we can show its representation using the value function of the inner time-consistent singular control problem, which enables us to only iterate the inner singular control laws and directly compute the iterated equilibrium policy for the outer problem by plugging the learned inner value function.
-Thanks to the established policy iteration convergence of the inner problem in \cite{liang2025reinforcement}, we obtain the convergence of the policy iteration of the time-consistent equilibrium policies as well.
+To avoid such convergence issue, we establish a q-learning theorem to directly learn the equilibrium value function without policy iteration.
+We design a neural network to parameterize the equilibrium value function customized for the q-learning theorem.
+In the numerical plots, we not only illustrate the effectiveness of the algorithm via the convergence of parameter iterations but also demonstrate the evident improvement of the learning performance by considering the randomized policy.

+Third, we establish the verification theorem to connect the characterization of equilibrium singular control law for the outer problem to an extended HJB variational inequality.
+Using the PDE theory for parabolic equations and Schauder's fixed point theorem, we rigorously prove the existence of equilibrium for a non-standard class of time-inconsistent singular control problem where the singular control variable is treated as an extended state variable.
+Moreover, we show the convergence of equilibrium value functions as entropy regularization vanishes in the context of singular controls, which is also new to the literature.

 The rest of the paper is organized as follows.
 Section \ref{sec:formulation} formulates the original irreversible reinsurance problem and introduces the two-stage entropy regularized problem for randomizing the singular control decision.
-Section \ref{sec:inner} solves the inner optimization problem while Section \ref{sec:outer} solves the outer problem with time-inconsistency.
-Section \ref{sec:ACRL} is devoted to introducing the theoretical foundation of policy evaluation and policy iteration for our irreversible reinsurance problem.
-Finally, we implement and compare the performance of the exploratory RL algorithm using the randomized singular control laws and a benchmark non-randomized RL algorithm in Section \ref{sec:num}.
+Section \ref{sec:inner} solves the inner optimal control problem while Section \ref{sec:outer} characterizes the equilibrium for the time-inconsistent outer problem.
+Section \ref{sec:ACRL} lays the theoretical foundation of policy evaluation, policy iteration and q-learning for our irreversible reinsurance problem.
+In Section \ref{sec:num}, we implement the exploratory RL algorithm by using the randomized singular control laws and compare the performance with a benchmark algorithm without randomization.
+Finally, Section \ref{existence} rigorously establishes the existence of equilibrium for the time-inconsistent outer problem.